Pressure-Volume Diagrams

 path A→B B→C C→D D→A ABCDA

-description isochoric isobaric isochoric isobaric closed cycle
+description isobaric isochoric isobaric isochoric closed cycle

 Q (J)